 Fixed

 winePopularity null on batch runs.
-When multiple wines share the same winery and the winery scrape fails (blocked, timeout), the null result was cached permanently in the Promise-based dedup cache.
+When multiple wines share the same winery and the winery scrape fails (blocked, timeout), the null result was stored permanently in the Promise-based in-memory winery dedup buffer.
 All subsequent wines from the same producer inherited null popularity without retrying.
-Now failed entries are evicted from cache with up to 2 retries per winery URL before giving up.
+Now failed entries are evicted from the buffer with up to 2 retries per winery URL before giving up.

 Added

-tests/winery.test.ts — 5 tests covering retry/cache logic for fetchWineryPopularity.
+tests/winery.test.ts — 5 tests covering retry logic for fetchWineryPopularity.

 [0.1.85] — 2026-05-05